Manipulating and Measuring Model Interpretability: Introduction

-In our second experiment (Section~\ref{sec:exp2}), we scaled down the apartment prices and maintenance fees to match median housing prices in the U.S. in order to determine whether the findings from our first experiment were merely an artifact of New York City's high prices.
-With scaled-down prices and fees, the findings from our first experiment replicated quite closely.\looseness=-1
+In our second experiment, we scaled down the apartment\edit{s' selling} prices and maintenance fees to match median \edit{prices} in the U.S. in order to determine whether the findings from our first experiment were merely an artifact of New York City's high prices. \edit{Reassuringly,} with scaled-down \edit{selling prices and maintenance fees}, the findings from our first experiment replicated quite closely.

-\edit{Our third experiment (Section~\ref{sec:exp3}) was designed to measure \emph{weight of advice}---commonly used in the literature on advice-taking~\citep{Y04,GM07} and subsequently used in the context of algorithmic predictions by~\citet{L17}---to quantify the extent to which people update their belief towards advice they are given.
-We calculated weight of advice by eliciting two predictions from participants: one before being introduced to the model and one after. } \edit{Similar to deviation,} we found no meaningful difference in weight of advice between the clear, two-feature model and the black-box, eight-feature model.
-Interestingly, however, participants in the clear conditions were better able to correct the model's mistakes than in the previous two experiments.
-One possible reason for this improvement is that making predictions before being exposed to the clear model's overwhelming level of detail increased the likelihood that participants noticed unusual combinations of features and adjusted their estimates accordingly.